Symmetry Enhancement, SPT Absorption, and Duality in QED$_3$

 It looks alarming that the counter-term in~\eqref{NGph} is improperly quantized.
 However, this is a symmetry breaking phase with a Nambu-Goldstone boson due to monopole condensation.
 We will explain why we are allowed to add {\it certain} improperly quantized terms in this phase.

 \end{itemize}

 The semi-classical limits can be seen in figure~\ref{FinalD}, where $M=M_1+M_2$, $A=M_1-M_2$.
 It is clear from the weakly-coupled limits that the physics at small $M_1,M_2$ must be nontrivial to accommodate these gapped SPT and gapless phases.
-It is also clear that it cannot be a single Landau-Ginzburg transition since there are nontrivial SPT phases.
+It is also clear that it cannot be a single Landau-Ginzburg transition.

 { The physics on the $\pm 45$ degrees lines that separate the four weakly-coupled quadrants can be readily understood.
 One Dirac fermion is massless on those lines.
 Since a $U(1)$ gauge field at level $\pm 1/2$ coupled to a single Dirac fermion is in the same universality class as the $O(2)$ Wilson-Fisher transition according to the dualities proposed in \cite{Barkeshli_2014,Chen_1993}, we conclude that each of the $\pm 45$ degrees lines represents a second-order phase transition in the $O(2)$ Wilson-Fisher universality class.}